tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 [4] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 Bert: Pre-training ofdeep bidirectional transformers for language understanding.arXiv preprint arXiv:1810.04805,2018.

 [5] Dan Hendrycks and Kevin Gimpel.
 A baseline for detecting misclassified and out-of-distributionexamples in neural networks, 2018.

+[6] Shiyu Liang, Yixuan Li, and R. Srikant.
+Enhancing the reliability of out-of-distribution imagedetection in neural networks, 2020.